How Weather Works?

 - The Rainforest Key Facts and Stats…

-- Do you speak German?
-Please find out how weather works on Wie entsteht das Wetter?
+- How weather works in German Wie entsteht das Wetter?

-- That’s how weather works?
+- That covers the basics of how weather works?
 If you can help us improve this list please add your comments below…